-The LAN9116 is a full-featured, single-chip 10/100 Ethernet controller designed for embedded applications where performance, flexibility, ease of integration and system cost control are required.
-The LAN9116 has been architected to provide the best price-performance ratio for any 32-bit application with medium-high performance requirements.
-The LAN9116 is fully IEEE 802.3 10BASE-T and 802.3u 100BASE-TX compliant.
+The LAN9117 is a full-featured, single-chip 10/100 Ethernet controller designed for embedded applications where performance, flexibility, ease of integration and system cost control are required.
+The LAN9117 has been specifically architected to provide the highest performance possible for any 16-bit application.
+The LAN9117 is fully IEEE 802.3 10BASE-T and 802.3u 100BASE-TX compliant.

-The LAN9116 includes an integrated Ethernet MAC and PHY with a high-performance SRAM-like slave interface.
-The simple, yet highly functional host bus interface provides a glue-less connection to most common 16-bit and 32-bitmicroprocessors and microcontrollers.
-The LAN9116 includes large transmit and receive data FIFOs to accommodate high latency applications.
-In addition, the LAN9116 memory buffer architecture allows the most efficient use of memory resources by optimizing packet granularity.
+The LAN9117 includes an integrated Ethernet MAC and PHY with a high-performance SRAM-like slave interface.
+The simple, yet highly functional host bus interface provides a glue-less connection to most common 16-bit microprocessors and microcontrollers as well as 32-bit microprocessors exposing a 16-bit external bus.
+The LAN9117 includes large transmit and receive data FIFOs with a high-speed host bus interface to accommodate high bandwidth, high latency applications.
+In addition, the LAN9117 memory buffer architecture allows the most efficient use of memory resources by optimizing packet granularity.